awakecoding/FreeRDP-Manuals/User/FreeRDP-User-Manual.markdown

 On Linux and UNIX systems, CUPS is the printing backend used.
 An easy way to test printing without a physical printer is to install [CUPS-PDF](http://www.cups-pdf.de/ ""), a simple CUPS pdf printer.

+Under normal circumstances, if your printer is properly configured with CUPS on the client, it should be picked up by FreeRDP and redirected properly.
+If you are looking for recommendations on a printer which works well with major operating systems (Windows, Linux, Mac OS X) the HP LaserJet Pro P1606dn is a good choice.

 ![FreeRDP Printer Redirection](images/freerdp_print_cups_pdf.png "FreeRDP Printer Redirection")

 ## Clipboard redirection